Bolu Shofowoke

-Boluwatife Shofowoke (born 15 October 2008) is an English professional footballer who plays as a forward for club Peterborough United.
+Boluwatife Samuel Shofowoke (born 15 October 2008) is an English born Nigerian professional footballer who plays as a forward for club Peterborough United.

 Club career

 Early and personal life

-Shofowoke attended Murray Park School in Derby, where he received prizes for his sporting achievements within the youth academy of Peterborough United, which included reaching the final of the U16 PDL Cup, in which Peterborough lost 3–1 to Wigan Athletic.
+Shofowoke was born in the London Borough of Hackney but moved north and attended Murray Park School in Derby, where he received prizes for his sporting achievements within the youth academy of Peterborough United, which included reaching the final of the U16 PDL Cup, in which Peterborough lost 3–1 to Wigan Athletic.

 Upon receiving his scholarship from Peterborough in the summer of 2024, Shofowoke began receiving regular minutes for the U18s, scoring multiple goals including a hat-trick in a 4–2 victory versus Swindon Town.
 He will sign a professional contract with the club after his 17th birthday in October 2025.
 Shofowoke was part of the squad which won the 2025 U-18 PDL Cup over Sheffield United.

 Peterborough United

 Shofowoke was first included in a senior matchday squad after fellow striker Bradley Ihionvien had fallen out of favour with manager Darren Ferguson.
 He made his debut coming on as a late substitute for Malik Mothersille in a 1–1 draw with Bolton Wanderers.